Browplasty (Brow Lift) Sydney

-Browplasty is a surgical procedure that addresses changes in the position or tone of the eyebrows and forehead region.
+Browplasty, also known as a brow lift, is a surgical procedure performed at Shape Clinic in Sydney that addresses changes in the position or tone of the eyebrows and forehead region.
 The procedure may involve the removal of excess skin and the repositioning of underlying soft tissue to alter brow position or forehead contour.

 In some cases, browplasty may be performed together with blepharoplasty when clinically indicated, to address anatomical changes affecting the upper third of the face and the area around the eyes.